riife/craftinginterpreters/book_zh/evaluating-expressions.md

 <div class="design-note">

-## Design Note: Static and Dynamic Typing
+## Design Note: Static and Dynamic Typing 静态类型和动态类型

 Some languages, like Java, are statically typed which means type errors are detected and reported at compile time before any code is run.
 Others, like Lox,